bvibber/ogv.js/readme.md

 ## Events

-There is currently only one supported event, the 'onstarved' property.
+There are currently two supported events, set via the 'onstarved' and 'onbufferlow' properties.

-This is called if available buffered data runs out during playback.
+'onstarved' is called when buffered data runs out during playback, giving a last-chance opportunity to buffer more data.
+This is a synchronous call in the audio path, and may not be enough to guarantee good performance.

+'onbufferlow' is called asynchronously when the buffered data runs lower than a configurable threshold, which is more flexible.
+This threshold is available for get and set via the `bufferThreshold` property, defaulting to twice the low-level buffer duration.

-You can use this event to buffer additional data at the last minute, or to trigger a close-out of the feeder when no more data is available.
+You can use these events to buffer additional data at the last minute, or to trigger a close-out of the feeder when no more data is available.

 Todo:
 * add events for beginning of playback?
-* add event for reaching a threshold near starvation
 * add event for scheduled end of playback

 ## Flash and Internet Explorer 10/11